mltframework/mlt_web/plugins/ProducerAvformat.md

 readonly: no
 required: no

+### raw_packet_size

+description:
+(hevc)
+type: integer
+readonly: no
+required: no
+minimum: 1
+default: 1024

 ### live_start_index

 description:
-segment index to start live streams at (negative values are from the end) (hls,applehttp)
+segment index to start live streams at (negative values are from the end) (hls)
 type: integer
 readonly: no
 required: no
-default: -2147483648
+default: -3

 ### allowed_extensions

 description:
-List of file extensions that hls is allowed to access (hls,applehttp)
+List of file extensions that hls is allowed to access (hls)
 type: string
 readonly: no
 required: no